aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 ## Overview

-Critic2 provides several methods to integrate the attractor basins associated to the maxima of a field.
+Critic2 provides several methods to integrate the attractor (Bader) basins associated to the maxima of a field.
 In QTAIM theory, this field is the electron density, the attractors are (usually) nuclei and the basins are the atomic regions.
-In this case, the integrated properties are atomic properties (e.g. atomic charges, volumes, moments, etc.).
-The attractor basins are defined by a zero-flux condition of the electron density gradient: no gradient paths cross the boundary between attractor regions.
-This makes the basins local to each attractor, but their definition yields a relatively complex algorithmic problem.
+The integrated properties are atomic properties (e.g. atomic charges, volumes, moments, etc.).
+The attractor basins are defined by a zero-flux condition of the electron
+density: no gradient paths cross the boundary between attractor regions.
+This makes the basins local to each attractor, but their definition is a relatively complex algorithmic problem.

 The simplest way of integrating an attractor basin is bisection.
 A number of points distributed in a small sphere around the atom are